simonw/datasette-leaflet-freedraw/README.md

 ## Usage

+If a table has a SpatiaLite `geometry` column, the plugin will add a map interface to the table page allowing users to draw a shape on the map to find rows with a geometry that intersects that shape.

-This plugin looks for input fields on a page with names ending in `_freedraw` - it replaces them with a Leaflet map interface that includes the [FreeDraw](https://freedraw.herokuapp.com/) Leaflet plugin.
+The plugin can also work with arbitrary SQL queries.
+There it looks for input fields with a name of `freedraw` or that ends in `_freedraw` and replaces them with a map interface.

-Configure canned queries with inputs called `freedraw` or ending in `_freedraw` to trigger the map interface.
+The map interface uses the [FreeDraw](https://freedraw.herokuapp.com/) Leaflet plugin.

 ## Demo